Okmeque1/software/PythonSoft/errors.md

 6510C Read/Write Error : Drive is read-only.Check permissions and try again.

-0280 SyntaxError : The program you got has an error or has been tampered with.Please do NOT attempt to fix it as it may have viruses.Contact support.
+0280 SyntaxError : The program you got has an error or has been tampered with.
+Contact support.

-0281 Exception : The program you got has an error or has been tampered with.Please do NOT attempt to fix it as it may have viruses.Contact support.
+0281 Exception : The program you got has an error or has been tampered with.
+Contact support.

 0211 ValueError : The program you got has an error, bad value may have been inputted or an unspecified error with file has bad permissions.Check permissions or try again with correct type(G-Calc needs numbers(1,2,454 or 3.141592)) and try again,else contact support.